Course Descriptions G-I

 HN105E/HN106E Electronics I: Electronics/Industrial Robotics Technology/Electronics II: Electronics Technology

-Grades 9 - 12 - Year - 3 Weighted Credits
+Grades 9 - 12 - Year - 3 Weighted Credits (weighted out of 4.5)

 Prerequisite: Algebra I